Dax Shepard On Rebooting ‘CHiPs’ As ‘Pure Trash’ And ‘Sick Cr–‘

 “My dad drove like an a–hole, like I do, and I don’t think he loved law enforcement,” Shepard says.
 “And I have a real hard time with authority.
 My main influence as a kid was Smokey and the Bandit.
 I wanted to be Burt Reynolds and drive a Trans Am around and jump it and run from the cops.
 That was far more what I fantasized about.”

 Shepard reveals that he fed his hunger for high octane action, while filming CHiPs.
 Dax performed his own stunts through much of the film, though he abashedly admits he crashed his motorcycle a few times.
 His biggest problems?
 The CHiPs actor says he couldn’t quite grasp riding on just the front wheel of his motorcycle.
-He also found driving on the beach to be a bigger than expected challenge, especially with a 70 pound camera hanging on his back.
+He also found driving on the beach to be a bigger-than-expected challenge, especially with a 70 pound camera hanging on his back.

 CHiPs, starring Michael Peña, Dax Shepard, and Jessica McNamee, is currently playing in theaters.
 Check local listings for times and venues.